Onigiri (Rice Balls)

 Wrapping Rice Balls

 We want to keep the nori sheet as fresh as possible.
 Have you ever bought Japanese rice balls wrapped with a rather complicated looking plastic wrap that separates the nori seaweed sheets?
 Rice ball Film Wrap are available online or you can make them at home.
 The instructions are in the FAQ below.
+Onigiri are also often served with the nori already wrapped around the rice which makes the nori soft and formed into the rice.
+If you prefer this way then it’s not necessary to separate the nori and the rice with any plastic wrapping.

 Tips to make delicious Onigiri

-- Choose the correct rice -> Japonica short-grain rice, such as Koshihikari or labeled as sushi rice
+• Choose the correct rice -> Japonica short-grain rice, such as Koshihikari or labeled as sushi rice.

-- Cook rice like Japanese do
+• Cook rice like Japanese do

 Onigiri variations